x13a/Vibe/PRIVACY.md

 # Privacy Police

-The app has nothing to store.
+The app has nothing to store, but settings.